 Unwanted Goods for Recycling

-Decluttering sustainably your shed?
-There are a few bike recycling charities around the UK that take unwanted bikes, recycle them, and sell them on.
-Just search for “bike recycling” in your area – quite often they can collect your bike from you.
-Alternatively you can take them to your community recycling centre, who then pass the bikes on to local charities.
+Sustainably decluttering your shed?
+There are a few bike recycling charities around the UK that take unwanted bikes, recycle them, and sell them.
+Just search for “bike recycling” in your area – they may even be able to collect your bike from you.
+Alternatively, you can take them to your local community recycling centre, which then passes the bikes on to local charities.

 Unwanted Items You Want to Sell

-Alternatively there are car boots sales up and down the country that you can sell your goods at for a fee.
-For baby gear, clothes and toys then there are NCT sales around the country.
-If you’re in Scotland there are also Jack & Jill Markets around the country, which are fantastic for decluttering sustainability.
+Alternatively, there are car boot sales up and down the country that you can sell your goods at for a fee.

 How to Get Started Decluttering Sustainably

-If you’re finding hard to know where to start, then start small.
-Pick one drawer or one cupboard and start from there – you can work up to bigger areas once you’ve gained some momentum.
-I find doing one small area at a time, and setting a timer for 15 minutes makes it seem like a less overwhelming task.
+If you’re finding it hard to know where to start, then start small.
+Pick one drawer or one cupboard and start from there.
+You can work up to bigger areas once you’ve gained some momentum.
+I find doing one small area at a time and setting a timer for 15 minutes makes it seem like a less overwhelming task.

 If you’re not sure whether to get rid of any item or not then place it in a box or bag and place it out of sight for a month.
 If you haven’t needed the item or thought about it after a month then it can go!

-Finally, the best tip I’ve ever heard is not to get too sentimental about objects.
+Finally, the best tip I’ve ever heard for decluttering sustainably is not to get too sentimental about objects.
 Of course, there are some things that you should keep, but other less inconsequential items can go.
-All you have to do is remember that by getting rid of the item then you’re not getting rid of the memory.
+All you have to do is remember that by getting rid of the item you’re not getting rid of the memory.